 The sell me this pen analogy as you’ve probably already grasped from this article, isn’t about selling pens at all.

 Instead, sell me this pen is an analogy is getting the right people together, asking them questions, and helping them sell themselves rather than you do all the hard work and selling.

 Premature presentation is fatal in sales, because it works off assumption; which professionals should never do.

 Instead, we recommend using a more consultative approach, which uses questions to help them sell themselves, and positions you as a Specialist.

-If you would like to learn how you to can implement each of these steps and become a Master of Sales, check out The 5% Sales Blueprint now for more detail.
+If you would like to learn how you to can implement each of these steps and become a Master of Sales, register for our 7 day sales challenge here.